Parameter Configuration

 6.12 defVolume - Default Volume

-- Description: The default volume percentage when the player starts, range 0–100.
-The player will remember this value; user adjustments via the interface will override this default value.
+• Description: The default volume percentage when the player starts, ranging from 0–100.
+The player will remember this value, and user adjustments via the interface will override this default value.

-fixedControlbaris set tofalse, the player automatically hides the control bar after no user operation for this duration.
+• Description: The timeout for the control bar to auto-hide, in milliseconds.
+When fixedControlbar is set to false, the player automatically hides the control bar after no user operation for this duration.
 Default is 10 seconds.

 6.14 castButton - Cast Button

-- Description: Whether to display the cast button on the playback control bar.
-The casting feature uses the browser’s native Cast API (such as Chromecast, AirPlay) to cast the current video to supported devices for playback.
+• Description: Whether to display the cast button on the playback control bar.
+The casting function uses the browser’s native Cast API (such as Chromecast, AirPlay) to cast the current video to supported devices for playback.
 The button only appears when the browser supports the casting protocol.

 6.15 zoomButton - Magnifier Button

-- Description: Whether to display the magnifier button on the playback control bar.
+• Description: Whether to display the magnifier button on the playback control bar.
 Once enabled, users can click the magnifier button to enter zoom mode, using the mouse wheel or dragging to magnify local details of the video image.
-Suitable for teaching demonstrations, medical imaging, and other scenarios requiring detail observation.
+Suitable for scenarios such as teaching demonstrations and medical imaging where observing details is necessary.

 6.16 annotationButton - Annotation Edit Button

-truewhenannotationsproperty is configured, otherwisefalse - Description: Whether to display the annotation edit button on the playback control bar.
+• Description: Whether to display the annotation edit button on the playback control bar.
 This button is used to open the online annotation editor to visually edit interactive annotations for the current video.
-This button only appears when the
+This button only appears when the annotations parameter is configured, and can be disabled by explicitly setting it to false.

 6.17 localPlayback - Local File Playback

-- Drag and Drop Upload: Users can directly drag video/audio files into the player area.
+• Drag & Drop Support: Users can drag video/audio files directly into the player area.

-- File Selection Button: Displays a file icon; clicking opens the file selection dialog.
+• File Selection Button: Displays a file icon, clicking it opens a file selection dialog.

-- Prompt Interface: When no video is loaded, displays a friendly prompt message to guide the user to select a file.
+• Prompt Interface: Displays a friendly prompt message to guide the user to select a file when no video is loaded.

 6.18 segmentButton - Segment Selection Feature

-- Description: Whether to enable the segment selection feature button.
+• Description: Whether to enable the segment selection button.
 This feature allows users to select specific segments of the video for loop playback; if a segment is selected during recording, only that segment’s content will be recorded.

-- Drag Segmentation: Drag segment start and end points via sliders on the progress bar, convenient to operate.
+• Drag Segmentation: Can drag segment start and end time points via sliders on the progress bar.

-- Time Markers: Display segment start and end times with millisecond precision.
+• Time Markers: Displays segment start and end times with millisecond precision.

-- Usage Scenarios: Suitable for teaching videos, meeting recordings, etc., where specific time periods need focused viewing.
+• Use Cases: Suitable for teaching videos, meeting recordings, and other scenarios where specific time periods need focused viewing.

 6.19 recordButton - Recording Feature

-- Recording Button: Displays a recording icon; click to start/stop recording.
+• Record Button: Displays a recording icon, click to start/stop recording.

-- Recording Settings: Provides recording configuration options in the settings menu.
-Options include: Always Ask, Full Recording, Audio Only.
+• Recording Settings: Provides recording configuration options in the options menu: Always Ask, Full Recording, Audio Only.

-- Status Indicator: The button shows different states during recording; a red dot indicator for full recording, a green dot indicator for audio-only recording.
+• Status Indicator: The button displays different states during recording; a red dot indicator for full recording, a green dot for audio-only recording.

 7.1 disablePlayBtn - Disable Play Button

-- Description: Whether to disable the play button.
-In certain application scenarios, users are required to forcefully watch a program and are not allowed to pause during playback.
-In this case, set this parameter to
+• Description: Whether to disable the play button.
+In some application scenarios, users need to be forced to watch a program and are not allowed to pause during playback.
+In this case, this parameter needs to be set to true.
+If set to true, the user cannot pause playback by clicking the video, pressing the Space key, or clicking the play/pause button on the player toolbar during video playback.

-- Description: Whether to disable dragging the progress bar during playback.
-In certain application scenarios, users are required to forcefully watch an entire program and are not allowed to move forward or backward during playback.
-In this case, set this parameter to
+• Description: Whether to disable dragging the progress bar during playback.
+In some application scenarios, users need to be forced to watch the entire program, and are not allowed to move forward or backward during playback.
+In this case, this parameter needs to be set to true.

 7.3 disableFullscreenWin - Disable Web Fullscreen

-- Description: Whether to disable the Picture-in-Picture function.
-If not explicitly specified to disable Picture-in-Picture, the player will automatically detect whether the current browser supports Picture-in-Picture.
+• Description: Whether to disable the Picture-in-Picture feature.
+If not explicitly disabled, the player will automatically detect whether the current browser supports Picture-in-Picture.
 If supported and available, a Picture-in-Picture control button will appear on the player control bar.
-Clicking this button switches the current video to Picture-in-Picture mode.
+Clicking this button will switch the current video to Picture-in-Picture mode.
 In Picture-in-Picture mode, if the user minimizes the current browser, the Picture-in-Picture window will remain on the screen and will not disappear.

 8. Media Information Configuration

-- Description: Progress bar preview image parameters.
-The preview image is a pre-captured video thumbnail used to display preview frames of the video at different times when the user moves the mouse over the progress bar.
-It is only effective for VOD programs.
+• Description: Progress bar preview parameters.
+The preview is a pre-captured video thumbnail used to display preview frames of the video at different times when the user moves the mouse over the progress bar.
+It is only effective for on-demand programs.
 The following three input methods are supported:

 Method 1: Pass Object Directly